We are . . .

 ‘In God’s Image’ Standard 8 requires that ongoing self-evaluation of Safeguarding practice should be undertaken by all those responsible for managing safeguarding in parishes, dioceses, religious congregations and Catholic organisations.

-Each year the SCSSA is charged with managing the formal self-evaluation audit exercise that is designed to ensure that a consistent approach to self-evaluation is being used in all Church jurisdictions.
+Each year the SCSSA is charged with managing the formal self-evaluation exercise that is designed to ensure that a consistent approach to self-evaluation is being used in all Church jurisdictions.
+This is intended to facilitate analysis, reporting and planning.
+In particular, it enables the SCSSA to gather data and track progress in Safeguarding practice from year to year.

 Self-Evaluation resources can be found here.